Cantaloupe (NASDAQ:USAT) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Cantaloupe (NASDAQ:USAT – Free Report) in a research report released on Friday.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Cantaloupe (NASDAQ:USAT – Free Report) in a report issued on Saturday morning.
+The firm issued a hold rating on the stock.

 Featured Articles